nomad-coe/nomad-parser-cp2k/README.md

 according to some general rules.
 These tests cannot verify that the contents are correct.

 In order to truly test the parser output, unit testing is needed.
-This unit tests for this parser are located in test/unittests.
+The unit tests for this parser are located in **cp2k/test/unittests**.
 Unit tests provide one way to test each parseable quantity and python has a very good [library for unit testing](https://docs.python.org/2/library/unittest.html).
 When the parser supports a new quantity it is quite fast to create unit tests for it.
 These